 What is YouthBuild Charter School of California?

-YouthBuild Charter School of California is a WASC accredited public charter high school that empowers young people, ages 16-24, who have been pushed out of traditional high school to earn a high school diploma through social justice work and community action projects.
+YouthBuild Charter School of California is a WASC accredited public charter high school with 15 campuses that empowers young people, ages 16-24, who have been pushed out of traditional high school to earn a high school diploma through social justice work and community action projects.